curvedinf/hypercells/README.md

 a new hypercells table.
 Each `hypercells_table` tag must include a context created by `hypercells.lib.create`.
 Do not share contexts for multiple `hypercells_tables` tags.

+Additionally, the `hypercells_table` must be placed as a child of an HTML element capable of scrolling and generating scroll events.
+For this reason, if you are adding the table inside a div, adding `style="height: 100vh; overflow-y: scroll;"` or similar is required.

 ### `{% hypercells_js "hypercells/" %}`

 This template tag renders a django template that contains the javascript necessary to render all hypercells tables on a page.
 Only use one instance of `hypercells_js` on a page.
 The template tag takes one string, which is the urlpath root of the hypercells API you configured in your urls.py.

+`hypercells_js` is best included at the bottom of your `<body>` tag but can be placed anywhere a `<script>` tag can be used.

 ## Extending Hypercells